 Redmon Transit Displays at The Commuter Store® in Crystal City were upgraded to replace rear-screen projection displays with LCD panels.

 Redmon Transit Displays are installed at the American Trucking Associations offices in Ballston.

 Redmon Transit displays were installed at the new Shirlington Bus Station.
 This system includes one LCD Transit Display and five LED bus information signs with Assisted Listening Devices.

 Redmon Transit Displays were installed at the The Commuter Store® in Rosslyn.
 This was the first digital sign in this project to incorporate a new Redmon Content Management System (CMS).
 Redmon’s custom CMS was also incorporated into a Transit Display for the new ATF Headquarters in Washington DC.

 Redmon designed and deployed custom Transit Displays at the Crystal City Metro station.
 Additionally, Redmon installed eight LED signs at four bus bays.
+Photo at right.
 The LED and LCD displays are all controlled with a single on-site computer.

 Redmon upgraded several Arlington County-provided LED signs at Rosslyn Metro station bus bays.
 The LED signs provide schedule information and inform riders which buses stop at which bus bays.
 The signs are all controlled by a single computer system on-site.

 Redmon deployed the first-generation Transit Display for ACCS at The Commuter Store® in Crystal City.
 This was Arlington's first collaboration with Redmon Group to develop digital transit information displays.
 The displays featured animations played in a loop on large proprietary displays.